-Field Required Description and Conditions Species conditional Code representing the tree species (primary, secondary, and tertiary) within the polygon.
-Required if trees are present on the polygon that is associated with a SU.
-See Appendix A to locate Species Code list) Enter the code describing the leading commercial species - the species with the highest percent composition (e.g., gross volume [L1 and L2] or, in young stands, the relative number of stems per hectare) Duplicate species not allowed on the same label or layer.
-Species may describe brush species in cases where stocking status is NCBR.
-Species Percent conditional Estimate of given inventory component tree species percentage within the polygon.
-Sum of all species in the inventory component equal 100.
+Field Required Description and Conditions Species Percent conditional Estimate of given inventory component tree species percentage within the polygon.
+The sum of all species in the inventory component must equal 100.
+Each species should be rounded to the nearest 1%.
 Required if species are entered in the inventory component.
-Average Age conditional Average age of the given inventory component leading tree species in years.
-Stocking surveys: Average age of the leading species dominant and co- dominant trees.
-Free-growing surveys: Average ages of the leading species and second leading species dominant and co-dominant trees.
-Average Height conditional Average height of the given inventory component leading tree species in metres.
-For un-even aged stands, layer 4 heights are less than 1.3 m.
-Stocking surveys: Average height of the leading species dominant and co- dominant trees.
-Free-growing surveys: Average heights of the leading species and second leading species dominant and co-dominant trees.
+Average Age conditional The reported age is an average of the inventory sample ages of the species.
+Regeneration delay surveys: Required for the leading species.
+Free growing surveys: Required for the leading and secondary species.
+Ages are optional for non-leading or secondary tree species.
+Average Height conditional The reported height is an average of the inventory sample heights of the species.
+Height is expressed in metres to 1 decimal place.
+E.g., 4.1m Regeneration delay surveys: Required for the leading species.
+Free growing surveys: Required for the leading and secondary species.
+Heights are optional for non-leading or secondary tree species.
 Damage Agent conditional Insect, disease, or other factor that has caused tree damage within the polygon.
 Required where damage agent is present within the polygon.
-See Appendix A to locate Damage Agent Code list.
+Refer to the Technical Specifications for the Damage Agent Codes.
 Incidence Percent conditional Percent of host species within the polygon impacted by the given damage agent.
 Required where damage agent is present within the polygon.
 Incidence Area conditional Number of hectares affected by the given damage agent.
-Required where damage agent is present within the polygon.
+Required where damage agent is present in a portion of the polygon.